Honda Civic (eighth generation): Markets

 In Australia, Serbia, Macedonia, Israel, Russia, Poland, Croatia, Ireland and South Africa both the 4-door JDM/Asian and 5-door European-market Civic models are available.
 In certain European countries, the four-door JDM Civic was available with the hybrid powertrain, and this was the only Civic sedan available in the UK.
 In other markets where sedans are more popular (such as Ireland, and Finland), a range of sedans similar to the JDM models are available with the 1.8 L i-VTEC.
 In Turkey, a 125 PS 1.6 L i-VTEC engine was available with the 4-door JDM/Asian body since tax brackets of this country rely on engine displacement (higher taxes are applied to the vehicles that have engine displacement more than 1600 cc).
 No saloon version was offered in most West European markets.

 The European-market Civic was also sold in Australasia as the Civic Hatch, alongside the sedan body style.
 In Singapore and Brunei, the 3-door European Civic Type R was available.

 Powertrain

-Engines include a 1.4-litre i-DSI, 1.4-litre i-VTEC, the 1.8-litre i-VTEC (R18A2) shared with the American and JDM models (although the American and JDM cars have this engine available as R18A1), and a 2.2-litre i-CTDi N22A2 turbodiesel.
+Engines include a 1.4-litre i-DSI, 1.4-litre i-VTEC, the 1.8-litre i-VTEC (R18A2) shared with the American and JDM models (although the American and JDM cars have this engine available as R18A1), and a 2.2-litre i-CTDi N22A2 turbo-diesel.
 A 6-speed manual transmission was available across the range.
 An automated manual transmission, known as i-SHIFT was available for models with 1.4- and 1.8-litre petrol engines.
+A 6-speed torque converter automatic transmission was also available.
 A 2.0-litre i-VTEC (K20Z4) petrol Type-R high-performance version was also available.
 Si and the Type-S models were also offered in Europe, with the Type-S in the three-door configuration (as is the more powerful Type-R) and the Si as a five-door, but both going without the 198bhp 2.0L engine used in the North American Si.